OsmanEminKarabulut/toodo/README.md

 # Toodo

-You can easily create To Do's called Toodo.
+Flutter app that you can create easily To Do's called Toodo.

 ## Created by Osman Emin Karabulut